 Conference Talks and Keynotes

 My conference presentations on diverse books and the literature of immigrants and refugees arise from the themes of my books and my projects with new American children and families.
-I’ve been a speaker for American Library Association, International Board of Books for Young People, National Council for the Social Sciences conferences, and writing conferences among others.
+I’ve been a speaker for American Library Association, International Board of Books for Young People, National Council for the Social Sciences conferences, IRA, and writing conferences among others.

 Mosaic – Our Characters in the World